youngkin/hugoblog/content/post/spidotmatrixmodule.md

 {{< gist youngkin 94636963e3658ff55944c8e4e7faa139 >}}

 This first code snippet shows how to create a character to be displayed on the MAX7219 dot matrix display module.
-The 2 dimensional matrix `disp1` contains a set of rows, `NUM_CHARS`, which each define a particular character to be displayed.
+The 2 dimensional matrix `disp1` contains a set of rows, `NUM_CHARS`, each of which define a particular character to be displayed.
 Each column in the matrix, `MATRIX_ROW`, defines which LEDs in a single MAX7219 LED row to turn on in the dot matrix display module.
 The MAX7219 display module is an 8X8 array of LEDs.
 In the code snippet above the matrix contains 3 rows with 8 columns.
 The first cell at `disp1[0][0]` contains the hex value `0x3C`.
 This defines which LEDs to turn on in the first row, of 8 rows, of the display module. `0x3C` translates to `0011 1100`.
 Each digit specifies which LED in the row will be turned on. `0x3C` specifies that the middle 4 LEDs in the first row of 8 LED rows will be turned on. `disp[0][1]` contains the hex value `0x42` which converts to the binary number `0100 0010` which specifies that the 2nd and 7th LEDs in the second row of 8 LED rows will be turned on.
 The dot matrix display will look like this after these 2 cells are displayed:

 ```
 --****--